What are electricity rebates?

 - The gas account holder must have one of the following: a Pensioner Concession card, Health Care card or Veterans’ Affairs Gold card.

-Source: Winter Gas Concession, Victorian Government.
-Accurate as of August 2025.
+Source: Winter Gas Concession, Department of Families, Fairness and Housing.
+Accurate as of January 2026.

 Excess Gas Concession